Technology-Notes/clearcontainers-runtime-wiki/Clear-Containers-Architecture.md

 #### Shim

-Docker's `containerd-shim` is designed around the assumption that it can monitor and reap the actual container process.
-As `containerd-shim` runs on the host, it can not directly monitor a process running within a virtual machine.
+A `container process reaper` such as Docker's `containerd-shim` or crio's `conmon` is designed around the assumption that it can monitor and reap the actual container process.
+As `container process reaper` runs on the host, it can not directly monitor a process running within a virtual machine.
 At most it can see the QEMU process, but that is not enough.
-With Clear Containers, `cc-shim` acts as the container process that `containerd-shim` can monitor.
-Therefore `cc-shim` needs to handle all container I/O streams (`stdout`, `stdin` and `stderr`) and forward all signals `containerd-shim` decides to send to the container process.
+With Clear Containers, `cc-shim` acts as the container process that `container process reaper` can monitor.
+Therefore `cc-shim` needs to handle all container I/O streams (`stdout`, `stdin` and `stderr`) and forward all signals `container process reaper` decides to send to the container process.

-`cc-shim` has an implicit knowledge about which VM agent will handle those streams and signals and thus act as an encapsulation layer between `containerd-shim` and the `agent`:
+`cc-shim` has an implicit knowledge about which VM agent will handle those streams and signals and thus act as an encapsulation layer between `container process reaper` and the `agent`:

 - It fragments and encapsulates the standard input stream from containerd-shim into `agent` stream packets:
 ```